 Without communications service provider certification, 5G radio modules have no practical use – so a key advantage of the Teldat-5Ge is that, unlike most competing products, it offers full compliance with the very specific 5G network radio requirements of each country’s major service providers.
 As the most advanced 5G module available, it supports many EN-DC band combinations.

-Once installed, the Teldat-5Ge will give users WAN resilience with uncompromised performance: up to ten times faster than LTE, with much lower latency of below 1ms.
+Once installed, the Teldat-5Ge will give users 5G network resilience with uncompromised performance: up to ten times faster than LTE, with much lower latency of below 1ms.

 Protecting patient safety and clinician productivity